danielbodnar/awesome-stars/README.md

 ## jekyll

+- [mmistakes/so-simple-theme](https://github.com/mmistakes/so-simple-theme) - A simple Jekyll theme for words and pictures.
 - [MichaelCurrin/code-cookbook](https://github.com/MichaelCurrin/code-cookbook) - Reusable code patterns which you can use as reference or copy to your project 👩‍💻👨‍🍳📖🥗
 - [jonschlinkert/section-matter](https://github.com/jonschlinkert/section-matter) - Like front-matter, but allows multiple sections in a single document.
 - [staystatic/staystatic](https://github.com/staystatic/staystatic) - Stay Static - Website Compiler Showcase - One Design, Many Samples - Jekyll • Middleman • Nanoc • Webgen • Metalsmith • Gatsby • Phenomic • Cuttlebelle • Harp • Nikola • Hugo • Jigsaw - Add Your Sampl